 Circling away from the Dam, we headed deeper into the desert.
 By this point, despite having a few air vents, the heat within the helicopter was starting to bother me – being a Brit, I’m simply not accustomed to 45°C heat!!

 However, my mind snapped out of worrying for the poor bugger who would have to wear my sweaty leather headset next and was instead brought back to the breath-taking landscape around me….

 The Grand Canyon certainly lives up to its name!
-As the Colorado River sweeps through the landscape, the touring walls of the canyon engulf it, rising up into the clouds like any impressive skyscraper in our planets cities.
+As the Colorado River sweeps through the landscape, the touring walls of the canyon engulf it, rising up into the clouds like an impressive skyscraper in our planet’s cities.

-But, it was when the Helicopter landed within the Canyon that I truly appreciated its scale and magnitude – words can’t describe the beauty of what is essential a rock formation.
+But, it was when the Helicopter landed within the Canyon that I truly appreciated its scale and magnitude – words can’t describe the beauty of what is essentially a rock formation.

 Our evening trip was the perfect time to explore from the ground!
 The level of the sun in the sky means the colours within the rocks truly come alive.
 The light bounces off the layered red bands, magnifying its brilliant vibrance, something which can not be done justice within photographs!

 The experience was only made better by a glass of refreshing champagne… As much of the canyon is based on Native American land, the drinking age is 18 – yay for me!